SarpongAbasimi/NewsSummaryApp/README.md

 <img width="809" alt="Screen Shot 2019-05-19 at 14 30 23" src="https://user-images.githubusercontent.com/37377831/57983318-2ea04480-7a48-11e9-8b0b-54f695b75823.png">

 > I need to use css media query to resize some of the content on the page at certain breakpoints.

+- I also need to learn and write a proper unit test for this application.

 - Sunday 19th May 2019 (Update)